forthpiece/WHSTechNotes/journal.md

 How do you think AI can help you study, prepare, or stay organized for tests like the STAAR?
 What would be the most useful feature of an AI tutor for you personally?
 Be honest—do you think you’d use it?
 Why or why not?
 # APRIL 14, 2025
 This is a free week.
+# APRIL 22, 2025
+Write a professional appreciation email to any staff member on campus who has made a positive impact on you.
+This can be a teacher, counselor, coach, custodian, cafeteria worker, or anyone else you want to thank.
+The email must follow formal email conventions.
+I well like to thank the janitor for cleaning all the thing in the school.